mie-lab/trackintel/README.md

 Testing is done using [pytest](https://docs.pytest.org/en/latest).
 Simply run the tests using `pytest` in the top-level trackintel folder.
 In case you use `pipenv`, install *pytest* first (`pip install pytest`), then run *pytest* using this version: `python -m pytest`.
-The use of [fixtures](https://pypi.org/project/fixtures/) for data generation (e.g., trips and trackpoints) is stil an open todo.
+The use of [fixtures](https://pypi.org/project/fixtures/) for data generation (e.g., trips and trackpoints) is still an open todo.
 As for now, there are some smaller datasets in the `tests` folder.

 Versions use [semantic numbering](https://semver.org/).
 Commits follow the standard of [Conventional Commits](https://www.conventionalcommits.org).
 You can generate them easily using [Commitizen](https://github.com/commitizen/cz-cli).

-You can find the development roadmap under `ROADMAP.md` and coding conventions under `Contributing.md`.
+You can find the development roadmap under `ROADMAP.md` and coding conventions under `CONTRIBUTING.md`.

 ### Documentation